michaellifly/hello-world/README.md

 Major language is python.

-Current is also 2020 Geogita tech master in analytics student.
+Current is also 2020 Georgia Institute of Technology master in analytics student.